-The Cayman Islands are the most picturesque place in the Caribbean, popular with vacationers and cruise-goers alike.
-This guide offers tips for visiting Grand Cayman, including best & worst things to do, where to eat, where to stay, my photos, and more.
-(Updated September 6, 2020.)
+The Cayman Islands are the Caribbean’s most picturesque place, popular with travelers and cruise-goers.
+This vacation planning guide offers tips for visiting Grand Cayman, best & worst things to do, where to eat, hotel & resort recommendations, beach photos, and more.
+(Updated July 10, 2021.)

 In other words, visiting Grand Cayman is akin to a work-play vacation, and not our normal style of go-go-go travel.
 With that said, I have done several things in our down time over the course of the last couple of years, and Sarah has done pretty much everything on Grand Cayman over the course of her life.

 The purpose of this post is not to offer a comprehensive Grand Cayman trip planning guide.
 Rather, I think a non-comprehensive Grand Cayman guide is worth posting because a lot of the information about Grand Cayman that’s out there is pretty poor.
 Most of the information you’ll find once arriving in Grand Cayman are sponsored pamphlets written by sponsored, advertorial content prepared by travel service providers, and it seems like a lot of online posts are just regurgitation of that.

 We’ve been burned by some of these “recommendations” so I thought I’d jot down some of my tips for visiting Grand Cayman here…

 Grand Cayman seems dissimilar to other places we’ve visited in the Caribbean.
 Grand Cayman is safer and its cities are better-developed, for starters.
 While over 2 million people visit the Cayman Islands each year, it feels less touristy than other Caribbean islands.
 There’s much more to Grand Cayman than the tourist side, and even the areas of heavy development don’t have that vibe to them.